 Collaborate with Customers and Vendors

 When it comes to the supply chain, a little transparency goes a long way.
 Establishing a good relationship with your customers will allow you to better understand their demand.
-This will enable you to forecast what you need to produce for your customers more effectively, and minimize any excess inventory you keep on hand due to uncertainty.
+This will enable you to forecast what you need to produce for your customers more effectively.
+It’ll also minimize any excess inventory you keep on hand due to uncertainty.
 Likewise, signaling to vendors the materials you are going to require will help them better meet your needs in a timely manner as well, and further decrease the amount of excess inventory you have to store in a warehouse at cost.